 A Stateside Aussie

 Thanks for checking out my personal blog.
-Before I get to the backstory I'd like to share one of my favorite haiku, written by the great master of the form, Matsuo Bashō:
+Before I get to how a small town Aussie landed in Silicon Valley, I'll share a favorite haiku, by the master, Matsuo Bashō:

 of stalwart warriors splendid dreams

-In Basho's poem, the futility of our striving for gain are clear to see.
-All we have are our actions in any given moment.
+In Basho's poem, we consider the futility of striving for success when all we have are our actions in this very moment.

 Born in a small town about 55 miles south of Melbourne, Australia, I was raised in an entrepreneurial and academic family.
 My father is a now-retired professor of applied mathematics with a PhD in continental shelf wave dynamics.
 Energy from the ocean ftw!
 My mother owned a successful small business in the garment trade.
 As a kid I a ran a paper route during near freezing winter mornings and much more friendly warm summers.

 From the age 16, I worked nights and weekends in Australia's equivalent of Radio Shack.
 During college I worked in the telecommunications group at the university, continued work at the electronics store, and volunteered at a student outreach organization on campus.
-I suspect by "student outreach" they meant recruiting spies (which I am not).
+I suspect by "student outreach" they meant recruiting spies.

-Cycling back a decade or so prior, in third grade I socially engineered my elementary school cafeteria to get ice cream during summer.
-I had a relatively simple hypothesis and iterating through tests I eventually got to the correct answer.
-It was a win, but there's always a line that should not be crossed and cross it I did.
+Cycling back a decade or so prior, in third grade I socially engineered my elementary school cafeteria to get (free) ice cream during summer.
+I had a simple hypothesis and iterating through tests I eventually found the correct answer.
+It was a win, but I crossed a line in the process.

-Beginner's luck and a entrepreneurial approach that I've taken into a marketing and management career spanning the music industry, book publishing, open source software, information technology, and agribusiness.
+Beginner's luck and a entrepreneurial approach that I've taken into a talent management and marketing career spanning the music industry, book publishing, open source software and SaaS, information technology, and agribusiness.

 I’m a lifelong musician, albeit not a very good one.
 Gifted enough to have played several instruments for a time, but not confident enough to make a career.
-Turning that love for tunes into a music business career, I co-managed bands signed to Universal and Warner Music.
+Turning that love for tunes into a career in the music business, I co-managed bands signed to Universal, Warner Music, and several indies.
 Those were some of the best days of my life.

 Always on the move, after relocating the family from Australia to the United States in 2012, and then with a startup fail in the history books, I returned to marketing.

-My family has now lived more than 8 years in the United States, 3 of them as proud Lawful Permanent Residents.
+My family has now lived 9 years in the United States, 3 of them as proud Lawful Permanent Residents.

-If you find the posts on the blog interesting, please sign up to my very irregular newsletter.
-The posts meander from tech to tunes to words, and I also discuss marketing from the perspective of small teams.
+While you're here, sign up to my very irregular newsletter.
+The posts cover tech, tunes, and I discuss marketing from the perspective of small teams.
 I call it Marketing, Minified.